 Individual awards from the Trust do not usually extend beyond the maximum length of the course for which scholars have received an award, except in exceptional circumstances.
 Further information about additional grants can be found below.
 However, there is no restriction on scholars receiving awards from the Trust for further courses of study – e.g. the Trust may award a scholarship for MPhil study, and then may award a further scholarship for PhD study.
 To be eligible for further awards, scholars must apply for a further course of study in the usual way via Postgraduate Admissions and be entered into the funding competition for consideration.

 If you are already in residence in Cambridge, you are only eligible to apply for awards offered by the Trust if you are applying for a further course of study following completion of your current course, or if a case can be made to the Trust on the grounds of hardship.

 Many of the awards offered by the Trust are jointly-funded, with support from more than one source.
 You and your College will be informed of the sources of support for your award wherever relevant.

-Trust awards are not capable of being transferred from one academic year to the next and must be taken up at the beginning of one of the academic terms in the year of award, i.e. at the beginning of October, January or April, depending on permission being given by the relevant Department/Faculty, College and Graduate Admissions Office for entry from January or April.
-Please note that it is not possible to defer your application from one year to the next; you will need to re-apply for admission and upload the supporting documentation through the Applicant Portal to the University’s Graduate Admissions office by the relevant deadline.
+Trust awards are not capable of being transferred from one academic year to the next and must be taken up at the beginning of one of the academic terms in the year of award, i.e. at the beginning of October, January or April, depending on permission being given by the relevant Department/Faculty, College and Postgraduate Admissions Office for entry from January or April.
+Please note that it is not possible to defer your application from one year to the next; you will need to re-apply for admission and upload the supporting documentation through the Applicant Portal to the University’s Postgraduate Admissions office by the relevant deadline.